+Seasonal and Study Case Ratings

+Market Participants are responsible for developing and submitting monthly Seasonal and Study Case Ratings for Transmission Facilities.
+Seasonal Ratings include Normal, LTE, STE, and DAL ratings for a transmission facility for each of the defined seasons, as determined through the annual seasonal assumption calculation process.
+Study Case Ratings include Normal, LTE, STE, and DAL ratings for a transmission facility for each required Study Case set of assumptions as defined by the ISO.

+The Seasonal and Study Case ratings are determined using the input assumptions of Appendix A, General Rating Parameters or using an approved non-conforming methodology as described in Section 2.4.
+These assumptions are recalculated at least annually using up-to-date historical weather data.
+The input assumptions shall, if necessary based upon the methodology described in Appendix A, be updated to reflect that weather data.
+Market Participants shall recalculate the Seasonal Ratings for a transmission facility at least annually and whenever the input assumptions are modified.

+Ambient-Adjusted Ratings

+Ambient-Adjusted Ratings shall, consistent with Attachment Q of the Open Access Transmission Tariff, be calculated at least hourly for a transmission facility that is not excepted from Ambient-Adjusted Ratings pursuant to Attachment Q. Ambient-Adjusted Ratings must be valid for at least, but not limited to, the range of historical temperatures plus or minus a margin of ten degrees Fahrenheit (e.g., if the historical actual temperatures range from -30F to 105F, then a valid Ambient-Adjusted Rating must be available for the temperature range from -40F to 115F).
+In the event that the forecast temperature is outside of the Market Participants’ pre-determined high and low calculation temperatures, the Market Participants shall use the pre-determined high and low temperatures to set the transmission facility rating.

 Determination of Normal Ratings and Emergency Ratings:

-The design criteria are described in Appendix A, General Rating Parameters for Seasonal Ratings.
-Equipment specific rating methodology is described in subsequent Appendices.
+The criteria are described in Appendix A, General Rating Parameters for Seasonal Ratings.
+Equipment-specific rating methodology is described in subsequent Appendices.
 The conditions in which the Normal Ratings and Emergency Ratings are applied, actions to be taken to maintain equipment loadings within ratings and limits, and the associated allowable durations of time associated with operation at each rating are described in OP-19.
 These conditions and times must be consistent with those used to determine the corresponding ratings.
 Thus,

-The Normal Rating is the rating which will allow maximum equipment loading in the appropriate season without incurring loss of life design criteria.
+The Normal Rating is the rating which will allow maximum loading under the conditions defined in Appendix A without incurring loss of life at design criteria.
 No time limit applies.

-Emergency Ratings, are ratings that may be used at any time in the appropriate season on an emergency, non-scheduled basis within appropriate time limits for conditions defined below.
-Emergency ratings, which are equal to or greater than Normal ratings in the appropriate season, involve loss of life or loss of tensile strength in excess of design criteria.
-The emergency ratings shall be calculated using the time durations as specified in OP19.
+Emergency Ratings are ratings that may be used at any time on an emergency, non-scheduled basis within appropriate time limits for conditions as defined in Appendix A. Emergency ratings shall be equal to or greater than Normal ratings and may involve loss of life or loss of tensile strength in excess of nominal design criteria.
+The emergency ratings shall be calculated using the time durations as specified in ISO New England Operating Procedure No. 19 – Transmission Operations OP-19.

 Determination of Drastic Action Limits:

-Drastic Action Limits (DAL), unlike normal and emergency loading ratings, are limits that require immediate action to be taken to prevent damage to equipment.
-For purposes of calculation, the Drastic Action Limit is defined as the current flow which would cause the circuit component to reach its STE rating, if allowed to flow for five minutes, assuming the following conditions:
+Drastic Action Limits (DAL), unlike Normal and Emergency Ratings, are limits that require immediate action be taken to prevent damage to equipment.
+For purposes of calculation, the Drastic Action Limit is defined as the current flow which would cause the circuit component to reach its Short Time Emergency (STE) rating, as defined in OP-19, if allowed to flow for five minutes, assuming the following conditions:

-The seasonal (monthly) ambient conditions as described in Section 2.0 of Appendix A, General Rating Parameters; and
+The monthly seasonal conditions as described in Section 2.0 of Appendix A, General Rating Parameters for the Seasonal Ratings; and

-A pre-disturbance circuit loading of 75% of the rating for the appropriate month rating.
+A pre-disturbance circuit loading of 75% of the Normal transmission facility rating.